scottishgovernment/economicactionplan.mygov.scot/pages/overview/case-studies/5---6-team-scotland-approach.md

 Attendance at MIPIM and similar events has led directly to £2 billion of investment in Scotland over the past decade, with projects including the St James’ Centre in Edinburgh and Glasgow’s Central Quay redevelopment.

 Stuart Parker, Managing Director of Construction Scotland at Morgan Sindall, said:
-“MIPIM 2020 will provide Team Scotland with an excellent opportunity to showcase its impressive investment portfolio.
-Scotland has rightly received global recognition as a growing economy, and the delegation’s presence will benefit not only in terms of profile, but as a stimulus for sustained development and urban regeneration.”
+"MIPIM 2020 will provide Team Scotland with an excellent opportunity to showcase its impressive investment portfolio.
+Scotland has rightly received global recognition as a growing economy, and the delegation’s presence will benefit not only in terms of profile, but as a stimulus for sustained development and urban regeneration."

 (234 words)